 Garden waste terms and conditions

 We offer garden waste collections as an optional subscription-based service.
-Garden waste licences are issued to individual property addresses and are non-refundable and non-transferable, charged at a flat rate and are applicable for the period 1 April to 31 March each year.
+Garden waste licences are issued to be affixed to bins at individual property addresses and are non-refundable and non-transferable, charged at a flat rate and are applicable for the period 1 April to 31 March each year.

 Garden waste charge

-This payment is for one licence for one bin.
+This payment is for one licence for one bin/allocations of sacks.
 It is not an entitlement to a specific number of collections or a specific amount of waste to be collected and applies to the period 1 April to 31 March.
-On occasion collections may need to be cancelled, this will usually be when there has been service disruption due to snow or other severe occurrence.
-Resources will then be diverted to catching up on missed collections of essential refuse and food waste collections.
+On occasion collections may need to be cancelled without notice as a result of service disruption due to snow or other severe occurrence.
+Resources will then be diverted to concentrating on essential refuse and food waste collections.

-The £35 charge for a licence is applicable for the whole 12 month period, irrespective of when a resident joins the service.
-If a resident who has purchased a licence moves from that address, the licence is not transferable to a different property, nor is any proportion of the fee refundable.
+The £40 charge for a licence is applicable for the whole 12 month period, irrespective of when a resident joins the service.
+The licence is not transferable to a different property and bins must stay at the property issued, nor is any proportion of the fee refundable.